 Comparison of data on cigarette smoking in pregnancy showed a comparable proportion of women smoking in pregnancy in Zagreb (15.0%) and Novi Sad (11.4%).
 The results obtained in the present study are consistent with literature data.
-Nearly 2/3 of women quit smoking for planned pregnancy or when they become aware of pregnancy, whereas 1/3 continue smoking during pregnancy, yet reducing the number of cigarettes per day.
-About 12% of women continue smoking in pregnancy^[22-24].
-In our study, the prevalence of congenital malformations recorded in fetuses and newborns in utero exposure to nicotine exceeded their prevalence in the general population.
-We recorded developmental retardation and sudden fetal death in one case, as in literature reports associated with cigarette smoking in pregnancy.
-Infants born by smoking mothers are at a 2- to 5-fold risk of sudden infant death syndrome.
+Nearly two-thirds of women quit smoking for planned pregnancy or when they become aware of pregnancy, whereas one-third continue smoking during pregnancy, yet reducing the number of cigarettes per day.
+About 12% of women continue smoking in pregnancy^[23-25].
+In our study, the prevalence of congenital malformations recorded in fetuses and newborns at in utero exposure to nicotine effects exceeded their prevalence in the general population.
+We recorded developmental retardation and sudden fetal death in one case, in literature reports associated with cigarette smoking in pregnancy.
+Infants born to smoking mothers are at a two- to fivefold risk of sudden infant death syndrome.
 Maternal smoking influences later physical and intellectual development of her child.
-It is also a preventable prenatal risk factor associated with small decrements in offspring academic performance that continue into adolescence^[25].
+It is also a preventable prenatal risk factor associated with small decrements in offspring academic performance that continue into adolescence^[26].
 The risk of impairment in the child's development increases with each cigarette.
 These data are in line with the results obtained in our study.
-The risk of hyperactivity and behavioral deviation is recorded in 22% of children born by smoking mothers and only 8% of children born by non-smoking mothers.
+The risk of hyperactivity and behavioral deviation is recorded in 22% of children born to smoking mothers and only 8% of children born to nonsmoking mothers.
 In addition, cigarette smoking in pregnancy poses a major risk factor for subsequent development of allergy, neurodermatitis and asthma as well as of aggressive and stubborn behavior in these children.
-Pregnant women should be repeatedly warned of the fetal risks imposed by their smoking habit, and efforts to prevent the complications described should be focused on the prevention of nicotine product use by female population of reproductive age^[26].
-Positive health behaviors during pregnancy (elimination of smoking and alcohol drinking) are influenced by wantedness of pregnancy as well as sociodemographic characteristics^[27].
+Pregnant women should be repeatedly warned of the fetal risks imposed by their smoking habit, and efforts to prevent the complications described should be focused on the prevention of nicotine product use by female population of reproductive age^[27].
+Positive health behaviors during pregnancy (elimination smoking and alcohol drinking) are influenced by wantedness of pregnancy as well as sociodemographic characteristics^[28].

-In conclusion, the proportion of pregnant women reporting cigarette smoking was quite close in Zagreb and Novi Sad (15.0% vs 11.4%).
-In total study population, congenital malformations were found in 5.3% (44/830 fetuses and newborns.
-The results obtained suggested the following conclusions: there was no statistically significant association between cigarette smoking and congenital malformations.
-Women frequently quit smoking for planned pregnancy or having become aware of pregnancy, whereas those who continue smoking in pregnancy reduce the number of cigarettes per day.
+In conclusion, the proportion of pregnant women reporting cigarette smoking is quite similar in Zagreb and Novi Sad (15.0% vs. 11.4%).
+In total study population, congenital malformations are found in 44 (5.3%) fetuses and newborns.
+The results obtained suggest the following conclusions: there is no statistically significant association between cigarette smoking and congenital malformations.
+Women frequently quit smoking for planned pregnancy or having become aware of pregnancy, whereas those that continue smoking in pregnancy reduce the number of cigarettes per day.

 Cases without quantitative modification in smoking habit in pregnancy were less frequently recorded.

-The rate of congenital malformations is higher in fetuses and newborns in utero exposure to maternal cigarette smoking as well as to alcohol consumption and drug abuse than in the general population.
+The rate of congenital malformations is higher in fetuses and newborns at in utero exposure to maternal cigarette smoking as well as to alcohol consumption and drug abuse than in the general population.
 The results of the present study did not identify the exact cause of these malformations because of fetal concurrent exposure to multiple teratogenic factors.